true-while/AI-102-Design-Implement-AI-Solution/Module-One/L03_T03-Deploy-to-container.md

     >[!Note]
     >If at any point you receive error unauthorized: authentication required then run the login command again.

+1. Lets run following command to attach acr to aks you build on previous exercise.
+Replace `<your-aks-name>` with name of your Kubernetes service and <acr-name> with name of registry service you just provision above.

+    ```azurecli
+    az aks update -n <your-aks-name> -g cogContainerRG --attach-acr <acr-name>
+    ```

 1. Next, find the correct docker image to publish.
 Use the image you created in the previous section, named cog-svc-language.

     ```azurecli